dhchenx/mmkit-features/doc/multimodal_features_library.md

 #### Indexing and Searching

-The library is also used to index and search key fields from the multimodal data.
+We also can use the library to index and search key fields from the multimodal data.
 The index content be multimodal content, like text-based and image-like features.

 1. Create a text index with different types of indexing techniques: